LIBRARY PUBLIC SERVICES AREA MANAGER

 Located on the western shore of Lake Michigan, Milwaukee is an urban hub bursting with energy.
 Milwaukee provides a casual sophistication – big city appeal without the big city hassles.
 We are accessible and affordable, and our residents are welcoming.
 Milwaukee has evolved through the years, bringing together its unsurpassed old world charm with a breathtaking Art Museum, top-flight arts and cultural attractions, professional sports, lakefront festivals, recreational opportunities, and great restaurants.

-The Milwaukee Public Library offers a dynamic, innovative work environment where each employee contributes to making the Library the best Third Place possible.
+The Milwaukee Public Library (MPL) offers a dynamic, innovative work environment where each employee contributes to making the Library the best Third Place possible.
 Inspiration starts here – we help people read, learn, and connect!
-The Central Library serves both Milwaukee County (population 951,000) and State of Wisconsin (population 5.7 million) residents, consists of 1.6 million items processed, and is housed in a historic 457,000 square foot building.

-- Develops and directs staff in the provision of excellent customer service and programs, materials handling, performance management, collection development and maintenance, resource delivery, and the preservation of selected materials.
-Oversees the scheduling of Central Library public services staff and makes emergency staff assignments.
+- Develops and directs staff in the provision of excellent customer service and programs, materials handling, performance management, collection development and maintenance, and resource delivery.
+Oversees the scheduling of branch library public services staff and makes emergency staff assignments.
 Applies and interprets policies in complex situations.